log-y/log-y/README.md

 - 👯 I’m looking to collaborate on anything, really.
 But I think I'll be a lot more useful on projects involving React and data science.
 - 🤔 I’m looking for help with deploying stuff in the cloud (preferably for free).
 - 💬 Ask me about Tufts, piano, cats...
-- ⚡ Fun fact: Big Joji fan
+- ⚡ Fun fact: Ran a lucrative APUSH notes business in high school.

 # 💻 Tech Stack: